 Stepping up to this plate may require enterprises in the B2C and B2B spaces revisit some of their key concepts before the machines – and their customers – become smarter than they are.

-Find out more about Orange Business Services and how it can help you drive new business from machine-to-machine communications and explore some of our customer case studies here.
+Find out more about Orange Business and how it can help you drive new business from machine-to-machine communications and explore some of our customer case studies here.

 I've been writing about technology for nearly 20 years, including editing industry magazines Connect and Communications International.
 In 2002 I co-founded Futurity Media with Anthony Plewes.
 My focus in Futurity Media is in emerging technologies, social media and future gazing.
 As a graduate of philosophy & science, I have studied futurology & foresight to the post-grad level.